j4w8n/mkrt/README.md

 }
 ```

-Configuration Options:

-`"codekit": "[ true | false ]"` adds commonly-used code to your files

-`"language": "[ ts | js ]"` file extension to use for relevant files

-`"route": [ page | server ]"` type of route to create

-`"templates": ""` absolute or relative path to your custom codekit template files

 > Why 'codekit'?
 >
 > 'boilerplate' is a more understood term, but seems to give-off a negative vibe for devs these days
 >
-> Think of codekit like a first-aid kit, which has things you'd typically need for an everyday injury.
-A codekit's aim is to have code which most people are going to need, most of the time.
+> A codekit's goal is to provide code which most people are going to need, most of the time.

+## Usage

+When using mkrt, you'll want to be in your project's root directory.

+`mkrt <path> [options]`

+Directories will be created, if they don't exist.
+If any of the to-be-created route files already exist in the directory, then you'll be prompted whether you want to overwrite them or not.

+By default, a typical page route will create three files => +page.svelte, +page.server.ts, +page.ts

+By default, a typcial server route will create one file => +server.ts

 ### Options